Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ├──main.py
 ```

-<h2 id="evaluating-the-model.md">Evaluating the Model</h2>
+<h2 id="evaluating-the-model">Evaluating the Model</h2>

 Model evaluation focuses on operator adaptation.
 Use the dump op method to obtain the ShuffleNet operator information and compare the information with that in the  _PyTorch Adapted Operator List_.
 If an operator is not supported, in simple scenarios, you can replace the operator with a similar operator or place the operator on the CPU to avoid this problem.
 In complex scenarios, operator development is required.
 For details, see the  _PyTorch Operator Development Guide_.

-<h2 id="porting-the-network.md">Porting the Network</h2>
+<h2 id="porting-the-network">Porting the Network</h2>

-For details about how to port the training scripts, see  [Single-Device Training Modification](#single-device-training-modification.md)  and  [Distributed Training Modification](#distributed-training-modification.md).
+For details about how to port the training scripts, see  [Single-Device Training Modification](#single-device-training-modification)  and  [Distributed Training Modification](#distributed-training-modification).
 During the script execution, select the  **--arch shufflenet\_v2\_x1\_0**  parameter.

-<h2 id="commissioning-the-network.md">Commissioning the Network</h2>
+<h2 id="commissioning-the-network">Commissioning the Network</h2>

-For details about how to commission the network, see  [Commissioning Process](#commissioning-process.md).
+For details about how to commission the network, see  [Commissioning Process](#commissioning-process).
 After check, it is found that too much time is consumed by operators during ShuffleNet running.
 The following provides the time consumption data and solutions.

 ## Forward check<a name="section7544311140"></a>